 The Business Process Model describes what stakeholders do with information, and how they do it, from a professional perspective.
-It describes business process from the users’ point of view.
+It describes the business process from the users’ point of view.
 Example:

-An information model is a description of the information required in an environment (see ).
+An information model is a description of the information required in an environment (ref. ).
 It describes entities, along with their attributes and relationships to other entities.
 It is usually described as a conceptual data model.
 The term information model is used to emphasise the following differences from a data model:

 - All names (entities, attributes, relationships) are terms taken exclusively from the business world, and are accepted by all stakeholders without reservation.